Harisshienee/Harisshienee/README.md

 ---

 ## 🚀 About Me
-- 🎓 Currently pursuing HNDIT at ATI Trincomalee.
+- 🎓 Currently studying at HNDIT at ATI Trincomalee.
 - 🔧 Skilled in: Laravel, PHP, JavaScript, HTML/CSS, MySQL, and Java.
 - 📚 Always learning new technologies and exploring AI-driven solutions.

+---

+### 💡 **What Inspires Me**
+I'm driven by the power of technology to solve real-world problems and create inclusive solutions.
+Continuous learning and improving my skills to stay ahead in tech fuels my passion every day.

 ---
 ### 🛠️ **Skills**